beyond-all-reason/teiserver/documents/guides/development.md

 It was originally introduced as a bridge between Discord and game `#main` channels but has since been expanded with additional features, some of which are: posting moderation action messages and new report messages in the relevant Discord channels, support for custom commands (e.g. looking up units and text callbacks, checking your account stats), linking your Discord account to Teiserver (for receiving lobby/game notifications on Discord, e.g. exiting join queue, game starting), updating player/lobby counter channels on Discord.

 > [!IMPORTANT]
-> The Discord bot is intended to be used only on a single server per Teiserver instance.
+> The Discord bot is intended to be used only on a single Discord server per Teiserver instance.

 [Nostrum](https://hexdocs.pm/nostrum/intro.html) is the Elixir library used for interacting with Discord.